-Credit hours: 1 Lecture contact hours: 1 Lab contact hours: 0 Typically offered:
+Credit hours Lecture contact hours Lab contact hours Typically offered 1 1 0 Upon demand

 PLS 169 Introduction to Political Science

 An introduction to the contemporary concerns and historical development of political science as a social science and as a mode of critical thinking about politics and society.
 Emphasis is upon acquainting students with the scope of intellectual inquiry and the specialized subfields of study of modern political science rather than with the particular characteristics of American Government and politics.